videsk/jwt-webauth/README.md

                 access: String, // This is uses for access to object returned in HTTP request
                 refresh: String // This is uses for access to object returned in HTTP request },
-        },
+            status: Number // Status code when return an expired or invalid JWT (Mandatory if set backend validation) },
         // Authorization is added automatically.
         // Use prefix for set type of authorization